kammitama5/kammitama5.github.io/_posts/2017-10-30-Monday-October-30th.md

 - Yes, my parents and teachers are very happy for me :)

+## SCNA
+- I was quite fortunate to have recevied a Grant to attend this year's SCNA!
+- It was a wonderful experience, and there were *so* many Functional Programmers!

+- I've been told that any conference that focuses on Craftsmanship is sure to draw a fair number!
+I was not disappointed!
+I would definitely return to this conference!

+- We were actually given the opportunity to learn from each other and code, which was worth its weight in gold for me in terms of the experience!
+Thank you, SCNA!

 ## Friday/ Saturday = SCNA

 - So SCNA is the Software Craftsmanship of North America conference